flowchart TB

 12.5 Insurance Integration Layer

 For insurers, Aarokya is a distribution channel, a data partner, and an operational platform.
-For users, it is the interface that makes insurance simple — something that works quietly in the background, funded incrementally from the HSA, and activated seamlessly when needed.
+For users, it is the interface that makes insurance simple — something that works quietly in the background, funded incrementally from the HSA, activated seamlessly when needed.

 Aarokya’s AI must work for a farmer in Madhya Pradesh speaking Hindi with a Bundelkhandi inflection.
 It must work for a grandmother in Kerala who speaks only Malayalam.
 It must work for a teenager in Delhi who code-switches between Hindi and English mid-sentence.
 It must work for someone who has never used a smartphone before, and for someone who uses five apps before breakfast.